IBM-Cloud/ibm-cloud-cli-sdk/docs/plugin_developer_guide.md

 Scaling container group 'xxx'...
 FAILED
 A server error occurred while scaling the container group.
 Try again later.
-If the problem continues, go to Support.
+If the problem continues, contact IBM Cloud Support.
 ```

-To summarize, the failure message must start with "FAILED" in red with **bold** and followed by the detailed error message in new line like above examples.
-A recovery solution must be provided, e.g. "Use another name and try again." and "Try again later." in above examples.
+To summarize, the failure message must start with "FAILED" in red with **bold** and followed by the detailed error message in a new line as previously shown.
+A recovery solution must be provided, such as "Use another name and try again." or "Try again later."

 Bluemix CLI also provides Failed method to print out failure message: